-Apple Self Service Repair Program: Everything you need to know
+Apple Self Service Repair Program: Everything you need to know [Update: now in Europe too]

 Self-repairs can be adventurous.
 For people who have the knowledge of repairs or are patient enough to follow all the steps mentioned in Apple's manuals carefully, self-repair is a great option.
 Through the Self Service Repair Program, you can ensure that all the parts used are genuine and no one tampers with your smartphone.
 You can even lower the cost of repair thanks to Apple offering store credit for sending them back the replaced parts.
 Moreover, you avoid losing access to your Apple device for days/weeks that you have to if you go through the mail-in repair route.

-But, for most of us unskilled people, getting the iPhone repaired via Apple's first-party store is still the best choice.
+But, for most of us (people who don't have in-depth knowledge of repairs), getting the iPhone repaired via Apple's first-party store is still the best choice.
 The cost is more or less the same.
 Moreover, if you break the iPhone during the self-repair process, the cost of any follow-on repair that may be required is entirely your responsibility.
-Apple will not refund the amount of your self-repair replacement parts and in fact, could charge further for limiting the damage.
+Apple will not refund the amount of your self-repair replacement parts and, in fact, could charge further for limiting the damage.

-The iPhone interior is very cramped up.
+The iPhone interior is very cramped.
 There are hundreds of tiny parts in a small space.
 There could be many small pieces that can be broken easily during self-repair, so we strongly recommend you assess your ability to self-repair before you decide to take advantage of Apple's new program.

-Note: Updated (December 6, 2022; 6:30 AM ET): The Self Service Repair program is now available in Europe as well.
-The article has been updated to reflect the new information, including newly supported devices and regions.